The Capital District Genealogical Society was organized in 1981 with the following purpose:

 Q. How can you help me if I don't live in the Capital District region?

 A. The genealogical history of the Capital District is deep, rich, and varied.
 Important waterways including the Hudson River, Mohawk River, Schoharie Creek, Erie-Barge Canal and significant rail transport brought settlers from afar to, and through, this area.
 Claimed by the Dutch in 1609, the first European settlement was in 1614.
 History was made here.
 Wars were fought here.
 People came, lived, fought, had families, and died here; leaving behind priceless records.
 Many of those families moved on, but their history is here.
 We have volunteers who will do limited research for you and/or will provide a list of genealogists in the area, and we have wonderful & informative newsletters and members only page.
 We have members who live as far away as Alaska, California, Arizona, Florida and everyplace in-between.
 If you don't live near the resources in the Capital District, contact us and we will try our best to help you.
 The Covid19 pandemic gave us the impetus to Zoom meeting our speaker presentations.
-We are maintaining a library of these videos on our "members only" page.
+We are maintaining ( when our contracts allow) a library of these videos on our "members only" page.

 Q. How can I find out more?

 A. Topics of meetings and speakers are announced in our Newsletter, in local newspapers and on our website, www.capitaldistrictgenealogicalsociety.org.
 You can also contact us by email at email@example.com

 A. CDGS does not have it’s own office or library; Volunteers work daily with people who are researching their genealogy at our desk in the Genealogy and Local History area of the New York State Library, located on the 7th floor of the Cultural Education Center at the Empire State Plaza, 222 Madison Avenue in downtown Albany.